domosekai/domosekai.github.io/sstp/index.md

 ## Features

+- **Lightweight**

-  - No ads, no analytics or any 3rd-party SDK.
-Installed size on iOS 14 is less than 2MB.
+  No ads, analytics or any 3rd-party SDK

+- **Privacy**

-  - No data is collected from you.
-Moreover, your connection log is only in the memory and never saved to the device.
+  No data is collected from you.
+Log only exists in the memory and is never saved to the device.

+  Passwords and certificates are saved in the keychain, protected by iOS.

-  - Pure Swift implementation.
+- **Native**

-  - Native iOS TLS stack ensuring stability and security.
+  Standard iOS TLS stack ensuring stability and security

+- **Security**

+  Authentication with password or certificate

+  Certificate-based authentication requires iOS 12+ and certificates packed in PKCS #12 format (.p12, .pfx).

+- **IPv6**

+  Supports IPv6 network and tunnel (stateless only)

+- **Versatility**

+  Supports SoftEther UDP acceleration (for iOS 13+ and SoftEther Server 4.30+)

-## Specifications
+## Server Platforms

-  - Transport layer: HTTPS (TCP) over IPv4 or IPv6
-  - Simultaneous TCP connections: 1–32 (SoftEther only)
-  - UDP acceleration: Requires at least iOS 13 and server build 9695 (SoftEther only)
-  - Authentication (SSTP): Password (EAP-MSCHAPv2, MS-CHAPv2, CHAP and PAP)
-  - Authentication (SoftEther): Password (including RADIUS / NT Domain)
-  - Tunnel IP and DNS: Automatic (IPv4 and stateless IPv6) or static
+- Microsoft Windows Server
+- Microsoft Azure P2S VPN
+- MikroTik RouterOS
-  - Server platform: Microsoft Windows Server, SoftEther VPN (VPN Gate), MikroTik RouterOS etc.
+- SoftEther VPN Server
+- VPN Azure

 ## Support